llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Updated toast component styling with custom CSS variables for consistent design system integration
 - July 11, 2025.
 Removed description from Kanban cards for cleaner appearance
 - July 11, 2025.
 Made avatars smaller (xs size) on Kanban cards and added semitransparent white borders to all avatars
+- July 11, 2025.
+Restructured header layout to group search input and filters on the right with view toggle and add task button
 ```

 ## User Preferences